Create PDF from Markdown using Marked2

 What is the Marked2?

-If you want to render Markdown with some style, you can use a plugin for VSCode and add GitHub-style CSS, but it is quite time-consuming.
+Although you can stylize your Markdown rendering using a VS Code plugin and adding GitHub-style CSS, it can be time-consuming.
 It’s a lot of work, but it’s only for the first time, so I thought it was OK, but after doing it many times, it became tedious, and I started using Marked2.

-Marked2 is only paid for, and you can choose GitHub-style rendering from the start, and output in HTML and docx formats in addition to PDF.
+Marked2 is a paid application, but it offers the advantage of choosing GitHub-style rendering from the outset and the ability to output in HTML and docx formats, in addition to PDF.
 This article will be in PDF, but you can also output to docx and finish in Word.

 Marked2 Configuration

-You can configure various settings from Preferences in the Marked menu.
+You can configure various settings from Preferences in the Marked2 menu.
 My recommended settings are as follows.

 Style Tab

-In the Style tab, change the Default style: to GitHub; Markdown will be rendered in the same style as GitHub.
+In the Style tab, change the Default style: to GitHub; Marked2 will render Markdown in the same style as GitHub.

 Change to the GitHub style